binaryoverload/PhysicsResearchProject/SkinEffectGraph/README.md

 ![](https://user-images.githubusercontent.com/15330699/41508703-bc60c418-7240-11e8-8f61-eaf9d8c336bf.png)

-The program uses a depth range from 0 to half the wire thickness, in 100 incremements, to form a graph that looks like this:
+The program uses a depth range from 0 to half the wire thickness to form a graph that looks like this:

 ![image](https://user-images.githubusercontent.com/15330699/41508720-f7fda450-7240-11e8-9a48-6fcfd6084c93.png)

+The amount of points can be configured using the "Point Count" control.
+This is set to 100 by default which provides a decent accuracy.
+This number can be reduced or increased to a minumum of 10 and a maximum of 500 although this is not recommended.

 The purpose of the program is to demonstate the exponential decay of current density when an alternating current is passed though a conductor.
 When the depth inside the conductor equals the skin depth, the current density is equal to 1/e of that of the surface density (Approximately 37%).